baumrock/RockDevTools/docs/livereload/readme.md

 - Remove files/patterns from being watched
 - Override the default configuration entirely

-The `$finder` object from above will be available as `$finder` in the custom configuration file.
+The `$files` object from above will be available as `$files` in the custom configuration file.
 See the nette docs how to use the finder: https://doc.nette.org/en/utils/finder

 ```php
 // site/config-livereload.php